tomasonjo/cypher-direction-competition/README.md

 (:Person)-[:KNOWS|WORKS_AT]->(:Organization), (:Person)-[:!KNOWS]->(:Organization)
 ```

-- When variable length patten is used, we do not correct the direction
+- When variable length patten is used, we do not correct the direction or validate the schema
 ```
 (:Person)-[:WORKS_AT*]->(:Person), (:Person)-[:WORKS_AT*1..4]->(:Person)
 ```